Dr. Paul Wild is an interesting, witty, adventurous and dedicated man.

 “I enjoy people and I enjoy science, so the perfect combination of the two is medicine.”

-Wild said he especially enjoys working in SAH’s emergency department fast track unit (seperate from the main emergency area, where patients with more serious illnesses or injuries are treated).
+Wild said he especially enjoys working in SAH’s emergency department fast track unit (separate from the main emergency area, where patients with more serious illnesses or injuries are treated).

 “It’s a very different skill set in fast track, dealing with a lot of minor illnesses, but at the same time always looking out for those things that potentially could be more serious.
 There’s lots of suturing, broken bones, the elderly, young children.
 Fast track suits me because I’m pretty high-paced.
 I like to run around and be busy all day, so it’s the perfect place for me.”